rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 # Version History

+* 6.0.0 - Action: `Advanced Query On Log Set` - Add new output type for statistical queries.
 * 5.1.2 - Action: `Advanced Query on Log Set` - Fix JSONDecoderError | Action: `Query` - Update spec and help.md to show it queries log IDs, not query IDs
 * 5.1.1 - Action: `List Investigations` - Now receiving size input | Actions: `Advanced Query On Log` & `Advanced Query On Log Set` - Acronym LQL has been updated to LEQL
 * 5.1.0 - New actions added: `get_user_information` and `get_asset_information`